humorous

 Sandra Cisneros reads uncollected poems at the Phoenix Art Museum.
 This reading was originally given with Rita Dove and Joy Harjo in partnership with ArchiTEXTS: A Conversation Across Languages with Natalie Diaz.

-Charles Yu reads "Origin Story," a chapter from a novel in progress.
+Charles Yu reads "Origin Story," a draft of a chapter from his novel Interior Chinatown (2020).
 This reading was originally given with Kristen Radtke.

-Tommy Pico reads from his poetry collections Junk (2018) and Feed, forthcoming in 2019.
-He also reads one poem from Morgan Parker's There Are More Beautiful Things Than Beyoncé.
+Tommy Pico reads from his book-length poems Junk (2018), published the year of this reading, and Feed (2019), published the year after this reading.
+He also reads one poem from Morgan Parker's There Are More Beautiful Things Than Beyoncé (2017).
 This reading was originally given with Morgan Parker as part of the Morgan Lucas Schuldt Memorial Reading Series.

-Morgan Parker reads from her poetry collection Magical Negro, forthcoming in 2019.
+Morgan Parker reads from her third poetry collection, Magical Negro (2019), which would be published the year after this reading.
 She also reads an excerpt from Tommy Pico's Nature Poem (2017).
 This reading was originally given with Tommy Pico as part of the Morgan Lucas Schuldt Memorial Reading Series.

-Venita Blackburn reads from Black Jesus and Other Superheroes (2017) as well as one uncollected story.
+Venita Blackburn reads from Black Jesus and Other Superheroes (2017) as well as one story, "Fam," that would later appear in her collection How to Wrestle a Girl (2021).

 Nicole Walker reads from her essay collection Sustainability: A Love Story (2018).